-Web Analytics FAQ · Cloudflare Analytics API docs
+Web Analytics FAQ

 Does Cloudflare Web Analytics support UTM parameters?

 Not yet.
 UTM parameters are special query string parameters that can help track where traffic is coming from.
-Currently Cloudflare Web Analytics don't log query strings to avoid collecting potentially sensitive data, but we may add support for this in the future.
+Currently, Cloudflare Web Analytics do not log query strings to avoid collecting potentially sensitive data, but we may add support for this in the future.

 Does Web Analytics support custom events?